grunzer/Devices-docs/surface/service-guides/surface-repair-safety-guidelines.md

 A thermal event is a rapid chemical reaction within a battery that can release heat, smoke, or flames.

 > [!WARNING]
-> **Never use water to extinguish a battery fire.**
+> Never use water to extinguish a battery fire.

 If a thermal event occurs:

 - Smother the device with clean, dry sand, a fire blanket, or a Class B fire extinguisher.
 - Call local fire authorities if needed.
 - Ventilate the area and wait at least two hours before touching the device.
 - Dispose of the device according to local environmental guidelines.
+See [Environmental compliance requirements](surface-environmental-compliance.md).

 ---

 #### Report battery thermal events to Microsoft

-Thermal events might be caused by physical damage, improper storage, or exposure to extreme temperatures.

-Watch for these symptoms:
+A thermal event is a rapid chemical chain reaction that can occur inside a battery cell.
+During a thermal event, the energy stored inside the battery is released suddenly, resulting in heating and/or smoke and, in some instances, fire or flame.
+A battery thermal event can be triggered by physical damage to the battery (including during replacement/repair), improper storage, or exposure to temperatures outside of the battery’s operating range.

+Act immediately if you see any of the following symptoms of a battery thermal event:

-- Smoke, sparks, soot, or flame
+- Smoke, soot, sparks, or flame emitted by the battery or from a device containing a battery.
-- Sudden swelling of the battery
+- The battery pouch suddenly expands in size.
-- Popping or hissing sounds
+- A popping or hissing noise from the battery or a device containing a battery.

 ---

 #### Stop repair and contact Microsoft

-Immediately stop repair and contact Microsoft Surface Customer Support if you observe any of the following scenarios:
+Before and during repair of any Microsoft device, watch for the following indicators of a potential problem.
+If you see any of these, stop repairing.
+Visit the [Microsoft Product Safety](http://aka.ms/productsafety) page to report and obtain next steps:

-- Burned or melted components or signs of heat damage (internal or external)
+- Any burned or melted components, traces, or plastic parts on the outside of the device, or which otherwise exhibits heat damage, including charring seen in charging or other ports.
-- Damaged accessories (power supply, keyboard, cable, etc.)
-- Device enclosure separating without external force
+- Any burned or melted components, traces, or plastic parts on the inside of the device, or which otherwise exhibits heat damage.
+- Any accessories exhibiting melting or heat damage that are included with the Microsoft device such as power supplies, keyboards, mice, cables, charging connectors, etc. included with the Microsoft device.
+- Any devices that exhibit a case that has separated apart or opened for reasons other than impact damage from dropping or evidence of tampering.
-- Any signs that could pose a safety risk (like exposed sharp edges)
+- Any other finding that may constitute a potential safety hazard to the user, such as sharp edges on plastics.

 When contacting support, be prepared to provide: